 This course provides instruction in accountancy, economics, industrial law, economic analysis, the use of human and physical resources, organization and administration, operations research and production control.
-Students take part in a case-study programme and arrangements will be made for staff from the schools of the Faculty of Applied Science to participate in this activity so that effective application of the principles of the course can be made to a student's own special industry.
+Students take part in a case-study programme and staff from the Schools of the Faculty of Applied Science participate so that effective application of the principles of the course can be made to a student's own special industry.